oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6200_series/6216_size/80_mm_id_140_mm_od_26_mm_depth/part/readme.md

-# Hardware Bearing 6200 Series 6216 Size 80 mm Id 140 mm Od 26 mm Depth
+# Hardware Bearing 6200 Series 6216 Size 80 mm ID 140 mm OD 26 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base